NLnetLabs/cascade/doc/manual/source/building.rst

 Cargo itself lives in, likely ``$HOME/.cargo/bin``.
 Ensure this directory is in your PATH so you can run Cascade immediately.

-If you want to use a PKCS#11 compatible Hardware Security Module (HSM) with Cascade, also install the KMIP to PKCS#11 relay with:
+If you want to use a PKCS#11 compatible :doc:`Hardware Security Module (HSM)
+<hsms>` with Cascade, also install the KMIP to PKCS#11 relay with:

 ..
 Commented out until released
 .. .. code-block:: text